teddyaroca/Summer_2022_bioinformatics/README.md

 sbatch run_raxml.sh
 ```

 # 5. VISUALIZATION TOOLS

-We will be visualizing most of our data in R.
+We will be visualizing most of our data in R. I am providing specific examples to address the scientific questions and objectives mentioned above.
+The example can be found in the folder named **analyses** We will discuss these examples once everyone has ran their raxml analyses.

 ## Visualizations With R